rekmus/silgy/README.md

 INF - only if log level >= 3
 DBG - only if log level >= 4
 ```
+Log file is created on every start in $SILGYDIR/logs.
+File name is *YYYYMMDD_HHmm.log* or — if test=1 in config — *YYYYMMDD_HHmm_t.log*.
+Every midnight new log file is started.
 Examples:
 ```source.c++
 ALWAYS("Server is starting");